 Every year we watch the big brands like John Lewis, M&S, Sainsburys and all the others create amazing productions that bring a tear to the eye.
 The reasons?
 Emotion sells.
 People don’t remember what they see or hear.
 However, you always remember how something makes you feel.
 Furthermore, who doesn’t love a good tear-jerking / heartwarming production?

-So every year we say “We should try and create our own, after all, we do online marketing for small/medium businesses every day.
+Every year we say “We should try and create our own, after all, we do online marketing for small/medium businesses every day.
 Why not try it for our own!”
 However, by the time we say this, it’s usually already Christmas and we are too busy with the usual Christmas client rush.

 This year we decided this was it, finally, we would get around to it and start early.
 So while most people were sunbathing in the summer we were drafting out our very own JPS Media Christmas advert.
 We started out with deciding the goals that we wanted to achieve.
 In order to do this, we watched all past Christmas Ads and concluded in order for it to be a hit it needed to tickle the emotions of the people.